intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ### Intervallic patterns

 In diatonic music, each scale has seven pitches.
 All seven letters can be used once, and no letter can be used more than once.
-This creates a series of 2nds that create our scale.
+This creates a series of intervals that we will label as *whole steps*, *half steps*, and *augmented steps* for now--until we formally define intervals in Topic 2c.
+Half steps are intervals between two consecutive letters with no pitches between them (e.g. C to D-flat), whereas whole steps have one pitch between them (e.g. C to D has D-flat between them).
+Augmented steps are intervals between two different letters and have two pitches between them (e.g. C to D-sharp has D-flat and D-natural between them).
+These are much rarer than whole and half steps and only occur in one diatonic scale.
+Of note, the letter names must be different, or it is not a half-step (e.g. B-flat to B-natural).

 Major scales have an intervallic pattern of:

-*(W = whole-step, H = half-step, A = augmented 2nd)*
+*(W = whole-step, H = half-step, A = augmented step)*

 W - W - H - W - W - W - H